Manhunt 2: Re-rating

 In light of the BBFC and ESRB decisions, Rockstar decided to censor the game.
 Censoring took five main forms.
 The primary alteration was the addition of a blurring effect over executions; during an execution the screen turns red, and flashes black-and-white.
 The second alteration was the removal of all but two decapitations.
 Initially, several weapons in the game could decapitate enemies, but with the exception of two plot-important decapitations, all such executions were removed.
-Thirdly, the pliers executions were changed.
+Thirdly, the pliers executions were toned down.
 Originally, a gruesome execution with the pliers involved ripping off the enemy's testicles, whilst a level 2 execution involved tearing open his throat.
 In the edited version, the pliers are used to beat the enemy over the head.
 The fourth change was the removal of innocent characters from certain levels.
 Originally, the game was structured in such a way that the player had the choice as to whether or not to kill these characters.
-If they didn't, they got the ending where Daniel defeats Leo, if they did, they got the alternate ending.
+If they did not, they got the ending where Daniel defeats Leo; if they did, they got the alternative ending.
 The final change involved the rating system.
 Originally, the game had a rating system similar to the first game, whereby the player was rated based on speed and severity of execution types.
 To achieve a maximum rating, one had to perform a set number of gruesome executions in each level.
 This rating system was completely removed from the edited version.

 In August, Rockstar submitted the re-edited version to the ESRB and BBFC.
 The ESRB were satisfied and granted the game an M rating on 24 August.
-Later that day, the Campaign For a Commercial-Free Childhood called for a federal investigation into how the game had had its rating downgraded;
+Later that day, the Campaign For a Commercial-Free Childhood called for a federal investigation into how the game had had its rating downgraded:

-The [CCFC] is extremely concerned that the ESRB has downgraded its rating for Manhunt 2 [...]
-Despite industry claims to the contrary, M-rated games continue to be marketed and sold to children under seventeen.
-The ESRB's reversal of its earlier decision dramatically increases the likelihood that Manhunt 2 – the most violent game to date produced for the interactive Nintendo Wii platform – will be marketed and sold to children.
-Just three months ago, the ESRB felt that Manhunt 2 was so violent that it took the extraordinary step of giving a game an AO rating for violent content for only the second time in its history.
-We urge the ESRB to make public their rationale for changing Manhunt 2s rating, including detailing any content that was removed from the game.
-We call upon Rockstar Games to allow the content of Manhunt 2 to be reviewed by an independent review board with no ties to the video game industry.
-We ask the Federal Trade Commission to investigate the process by which Manhunt 2s rating was downgraded from AO to M.